lucasdmt/CambucaHEX/README.md

 ## :heavy_check_mark: When to use CambucaHEX
 CambucaHEX is designed for recovering private keys when missing hexadecimal characters are scattered across the key rather than forming a continuous range.
 It is particularly useful when keys were partially corrupted,manually copied, or truncated at random positions.

-Example:
+Modes
+-x / --hexx
+Scattered HEX mode.
+Use when unknown characters are distributed across the key.
+Unknown characters must be marked with x.
 <img width="1624" height="300" alt="exemple" src="https://github.com/user-attachments/assets/6c5dfba7-3e38-4893-a56e-55e3fb1b7a92" />

+-l / --linear
+Linear mode uses a sliding window approach over the private key.
+Instead of testing all unknown positions simultaneously, a fixed‑size window moves across the key and brute‑forces consecutive HEX characters within that window.
+The key will only be recovered if the corrupted or missing characters are located inside the active window region.
+This mode is primarily provided as a conceptual / experimental approach.
+Because the search is sequential, specialized tools that use incremental point‑addition techniques can achieve significantly higher performance for this type of search.

+-c / --combination
+Combination mode tests all combinations of unknown HEX positions across the entire key space.

+The value of `-p` defines how many corrupted characters may exist, independent of their position.
+For example, `-p 2` searches for any two unknown HEX characters anywhere in the key.

 ## :x: When NOT to use CambucaHEX
 - If the missing characters are **sequential or form a continuous range**, other specialized tools may be more efficient.
 CambucaHEX should be avoided **when it's possible to derive private keys from each-other.** <br> In such cases CambucaHEX is sub-optimal as it would be much quicker to re-use already calculated public keys.<br>